-EXPLANATION OF FINANCIAL STATEMENTS
+EXPLANATION OF ACCOUNTING STATEMENTS

-The Statement of Accounts sets out the Council's income and expenditure for the year and its overall financial position as at 31st March 2022.
-It comprises core and supplementary statements together with disclosure notes.
+The statement of accounts sets out the Council's income and expenditure for the year and its overall financial position as at 31st March 2022.
+It comprises cost and supplementary statements together with disclosure notes.

 The accounts shown on the following pages have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2021/22 (the Code), supported by the International Financial Reporting Standards (IFRS).